-- 1. 2016/17 remuneration restated to exclude £13,418 paid to the Chief Executive in his roles as Returning Officer and Regional Returning Officer for the Scottish Parliamentary Election in May 2016 and £6,098 in his role as Counting Officer for the European Referendum in June 2016. - 2.
-2017/18 remuneration excludes £273 paid to the Chief Executive in his roles as Returning Officer and Regional Returning Officer for the Scottish Parliamentary Election in May 2016, £2,033 in his role as Counting Officer for the European Referendum in June 2016 and £6,505 in his role as Returning Officer for the Westminster Parliamentary Election in June 2017. - 3.
-Included as Senior Officers as posts are politically restricted by reason of section 2(1) (a) (b) or (c) of the Local Government & Housing Act 1989. - 4.
+- 2017/18 remuneration includes £273 paid to the Chief Executive in his roles as Returning Officer and Regional Returning Officer for the Scottish Parliamentary Election in May 2016, £2,033 in his role as Counting Officer for the European Referendum in June 2016 and £6,505 in his role as Returning Officer for the Westminster Parliamentary Election in June 2017.
+2016/17 remuneration includes £13,418 paid to the Chief Executive in his roles as Returning Officer and Regional Returning Officer for the Scottish Parliamentary Election in May 2016 and £6,098 in his role as Counting Officer for the European Referendum in June 2016. - Included as Senior Officers as posts are politically restricted by reason of section 2(1) (a) (b) or (c) of the Local Government & Housing Act 1989. - 3.
 The Head of Corporate Governance post is a politically restricted post following the service restructuring which took place during 2017/18.